johnantonn/johnantonn/README.md

 ## Hi there, I'm Giannis Antoniadis!

 I am a software engineer, currently studying for an advanced master's degree in Artificial Intelligence student at [KU Leuven](https://www.kuleuven.be/english/).
 I have been a member of the [*Intelligent Systems & Software Engineering Labgroup*](https://issel.ee.auth.gr/) at the Department of Electrical & Computer Engineering of Aristotle University of Thessaloniki (2018-2021) and of the [*Informatics and Telematics Institute*](https://www.certh.gr/root.en.aspx) at the
 Centre for Research and Technology Hellas (2015-2016).
+In my various past roles, I have proven myself as an overperformer, a creative problem solver, a quick learner and a team player.

 ## Highlights
 * *MSc in Artificial Intelligence*, [KU Leuven](https://www.kuleuven.be/english/), Belgium (September 2020 - January 2022)